Timurid Empire: Stagnation and decline

 Contemporary depiction of the Qara Qoyunlu forces of Qara Iskandar (left) in battle against the Timurid forces of Ibrahim Sultan (right) in April 1429.
 Shahnama of Ibrahim Sultan (c.1430) frontispiece.

 Timur appointed his sons and grandsons to the main governorships of the different parts of his empire, and outsiders to some others.
-After his death in 1405, the family quickly fell into disputes and civil wars, effectively weakening themselves, and many of the governors became conclusively independent.
+After his death in 1405, the dynasty quickly fell into disputes and civil wars, effectively weakening themselves, and many of the governors became conclusively independent.
 Due to the fact that the Persian cities were desolated by wars, the seats of Persian culture were now in Samarkand and Herat, cities that became the centre of the Timurid renaissance.
 The costs of Timur's conquests included the deaths of possibly 17 million people.

-Shahrukh Mirza, the fourth ruler of the Timurids, dealt with the Qara Qoyunlu, who aimed to expand into Iran.
+Shahrukh Mirza (r.
+1405–1447), who eventually emerged victorious from the first civil war, ruled from Herat and dealt with the Qara Qoyunlu, who aimed to expand into Iran.
 But in the wake of Shahrukh's death, the Qara Qoyunlu under Jahan Shah drove the Timurids out to eastern Iran after 1447 and also briefly occupied Herat in 1458.
-After the death of Jahan Shah, Uzun Hasan, bey of the Aq Qoyunlu, conquered the holdings of the Qara Qoyunlu in Iran between 1469 and 1471.
+Shahrukh was succeeded by his son Ulugh Beg, who was based in Samarkand and a famed patron of science being an astronomer and mathematician himself; his execution in 1449 after a revolt by his son Abdal-Latif Mirza plunged the empire into a civil war.
+Abu Sa'id Mirza (r.
+1451–1469) briefly reunited most of empire but after his defeat and execution in 1469 by Uzun Hasan, bey of the Aq Qoyunlu, the Timurid possessions were permanently divided.
+Mirza's sons, most notably Ahmad Mirza (r.
+1469–1494), retained most of Transoxiana while in Herat Husayn Bayqara (r.
+1469–1506) proved to be the last of the great Timurids.

 Fall

-The power of Timurids declined rapidly during the second half of the 15th century, largely due to the Timurid/Mongol tradition of partitioning the empire as well as several civil wars.
-The Aq Qoyunlu conquered most of Iran from the Timurids, and by 1500, the divided and war-torn Timurid Empire had lost control of most of its territory, and in the following years it was effectively pushed back on all fronts.
-Persia, the Caucasus, Mesopotamia, and Eastern Anatolia fell quickly to the Shiite Safavid Empire, secured by Shah Ismail I in the following decade.
-Much of the Central Asian lands was overrun by the Uzbeks of Muhammad Shaybani who conquered the key cities of Samarkand and Herat in 1505 and 1507, and who founded the Khanate of Bukhara.
-From Kabul, the Mughal Empire was established in 1526 by Babur, a descendant of Timur through his father and possibly a descendant of Genghis Khan through his mother.
-The dynasty he established is commonly known as the Mughal dynasty though it was directly inherited from the Timurids.
-By the 17th century, the Mughal Empire ruled most of India but eventually declined during the following century.
-The Timurid dynasty finally came to an end when the remaining nominal rule of the Mughals was abolished by the British Empire following the 1857 rebellion.
+The power of Timurids declined rapidly during the second half of the 15th century, largely due to the Timurid-Mongol tradition of partitioning the empire as well as several civil wars.
+The Aq Qoyunlu conquered most of Iran from the Timurids, and by 1500, the divided and war-torn Timurid principalities had lost most of the former territory, and in the following years they were effectively pushed back on all fronts.
+Persia, the Caucasus, Mesopotamia, and Eastern Anatolia fell quickly to the Shi'ite Safavid Empire, secured by Shah Ismail I in the following decade.
+Much of the Central Asian lands was overrun by the Uzbeks under Shaybani Khan who conquered the key cities of Samarkand and Herat in 1501 and 1507 respectively, founding the Khanate of Bukhara, and bringing an end to the rule of the main Timurid branches.